anthonythorne/plugin-gutenberg-blocks/README.md

 #### Register the new block
-That's it, the block will be auto registered based on the above files, and the block will be auto bundled next time the script is run from teh root directory of this plugin.
+That's it, the block will be auto registered based on the above files, and the block will be auto bundled next time the script is run from the root directory of this plugin.

 ### <a id="customisation-multiplevs-vs-combined-block-asset-files">Multiple vs Combined Block Asset Files</a>